digihunch/korthweb/docs/deployment/overview.md

 While Orthanc application focuses on the core features in medical imaging, to operationalize it on Kubernetes platform, we need numerous auxiliary services for automation, traffic management, observability and security.
 Luckily, the cloud native ecosystem brings a plethora of open-source choices.

-## Auxiliary Tools
+## Foundational services

-Here is a glance at the technical requirements and how the chosen tools meet them:
+Here is a glance at the technical requirements and how the chosen tools address them:

 * The automated deployment needs provision self-signed certificates and reference them accordingly.
 Korthweb uses **Cert Manager** to meet this requirement.
 * We need to control ingress traffic from client into the K8s cluster with an Ingress Controller, e.g. request routing, TLS termination Korthweb uses **Traefik CRD**, or **Istio Ingress CRD** for this requirement.